ciscops/VPNaaS-terraform-aws/README.md

 #### Cisco TME Reference

-I would like to thank the Cisco Netsec TME Design Team for their excellent work on the remote access VPN efforts at the [Terraform Blueprints Repository] (https://github.com/netsec-design/TerraformBluePrints), and thanks for their inspiration to to me to test this effort and evolve it.
+I would like to thank the Cisco Netsec TME Design Team for their excellent work on the remote access VPN efforts at the [Terraform Blueprints Repository](https://github.com/netsec-design/TerraformBluePrints), and thanks for their inspiration to to me to test this effort and evolve it.

 #### References